 The role of the EITI is to help fight corruption by fostering transparency in money transfers between oil, gas and mining companies and the countries that host their activities.
 By supporting these principles, Eramet demonstrates its intention to ensure the responsible utilization of natural resources, as well as transparency in financial flows between businesses and host countries.
 The Group has also committed to regularly reporting to the various stakeholders.

-Eramet currently has sites in three EITI member or candidate countries: Senegal, Indonesia and Norway.
+Eramet currently has sites in four EITI member or candidate countries: Senegal, Norway, Indonesia and Argentina.

 - In Senegal, the company Grande Côte Operations (GCO) contributes to the preparation of the EITI reports of the country, which in 2018 was recognized as the first African state and the fourth in the world to achieve satisfactory progress in implementing the EITI standard.

-- Eramet does not yet have a mining operation in Indonesia, while in Norway the Group only has non-extractive sites: its subsidiaries have therefore not been involved in contributing to these two countries' EITI reports.
+- Eramet does not yet have mining production operations in Indonesia and in Argentina (projects under development), while in Norway the Group only has non-extractive sites: its subsidiaries have therefore not been involved in contributing to these countries' EITI reports.

 EITI: the transparency imperative